 Jackson never brought the case to court, but his threat did illuminate his contribution and help publicize his artistic endeavors.

-The 32-second mandolin intro that appears on the album version was added later.
+The 32-second acoustic guitar intro that appears on the album version was added later.
 Written and played by Martin Quittenton, it was listed as a separate song called "Henry" on UK versions of Every Picture Tells A Story.
-This was Stewart's way of giving Quittenton a bonus: no matter the length, any song on an album earns royalties for the writer.
+This was Stewart's way of giving Quittenton a bonus: No matter the length, any song on an album earns royalties for the writer.

 This section was excised from the single release, which still came in at 5:11, far longer than most hit singles.